SonyaJane/mobility-mapper-frontend/README.md

 ### Frameworks, Libraries and Programs Used

-* [Google Fonts](https://fonts.google.com/) was used to import the fonts Open Sans and Bitter into the style.css file.
-Bitter was used for headings, and Open Sans for other text, including regular paragraphs, labels and links.
+* [Google Fonts](https://fonts.google.com/) was used to import the fonts Open Sans into the style.css file.
+Open Sans was used throught the web application.

 * [Bootstrap](https://getbootstrap.com/) is an extensive library of CSS and JavaScript utilities.
-This website makes use of a wide range of pre-styled components such as buttons, forms, a modal, and navigation bar, along with a responsive grid system that simplifies the development of layouts for different screen sizes.
-Bootstrap enables consistent styling and behaviour across browsers, while also reducing the time and effort required to write custom code.

-    Bootstrap’s compiled CSS and JS was included via CDN by placing the jsdeliver `link` tag in the `<head>` for the CSS, and the `<script>` tag for the JavaScript bundle before the closing `<body>` tag.
+It was used throughout the web application for efficient styling and responsiveness.

-* [Bootstrap Icons](https://icons.getbootstrap.com/) were imported into the style.css file and used in both pages to create a better visual experience for UX purposes.
+* [Bootstrap Icons](https://icons.getbootstrap.com/) were imported into the style.css file and used to create a better visual experience for UX purposes.

-* [Leaflet]() Leaflet is a lightweight, open-source JavaScript library for interactive maps, with a user-friendly API, and mobile optimisation.
+* [Leaflet](https://leafletjs.com/) Leaflet is a lightweight, open-source JavaScript library for creating interactive maps, with a user-friendly API, and mobile optimisation.
+It was used to create and interact with the map in the web application.

-* [GIMP](https://www.gimp.org/) (GNU Image Manipulation Program) was used to:
-    - reduce the file size of the images for the website;
-    - crop and edit images.

 * [Inkscape](https://inkscape.org/) was used to create the Mobility Mapper logo, and the route markers.